 - Osteoarthritis

-- This is the most common type of arthritis, occurring mostly in the hands, hips and knees.
+- This is the most common type of arthritis, occurring mostly in the hands, hips, back, or knees.

 - Rheumatoid arthritis